ebzzry/ebzzry.github.io/en/fkd/nix.md

 Nixpkgs is a collection of thousands of packages curated and maintained by users worldwide.
 Since the source code is in [GitHub](https://github.com/nixos/nixpkgs), it is able to take advantage of the powerful collaboration models that that platform offers.
-At the time of writing, there are almost 6500 packages in [the collection](https://nixos.org/nixos/packages.html).
+At the time of writing, there are 42583 packages in the [collection](https://nixos.org/nixos/packages.html).
 It contains a wide array of packages ranging from productivity applications to theorem provers.

 Most of the popular operating systems handle packages well, until, they don’t.
 As long as you are